hanneshapke/pyzillow/CONTRIBUTING.rst

 If you are proposing a feature:

-* Explain in detail how it would work.
+* Explain in detail how the feature would work.
 * Keep the scope as narrow as possible, to make it easier to implement.
 * Remember that this is a volunteer-driven project, and that contributions are welcome :)